Comfort women: International support

 The cause has long been supported beyond the victim nations, and associations like Amnesty International are campaigning in countries where governments have yet to support the cause, like in Australia, or New Zealand.

 Support in the United States continues to grow, particularly after the passage of United States House of Representatives House Resolution 121 on July 30, 2007.
 The resolution expresses that the government of Japan should formally redress the situation by acknowledging, apologizing and accepting historical responsibility for the use of comfort women by its armed forces; have the Prime Minister of Japan give a public apology; and educate their people using internationally accepted historical facts about the crime while refuting any claims that deny the crime.
 In July 2012, then Secretary of State Hillary Clinton, a strong advocate of the cause, denounced the use of the euphemism 'comfort women' for what should be referred to as 'enforced sex slaves'.
 The Obama Administration also addressed the need for Japan to do more to address the issue.
 In addition to calling attention to the issue, the American memorial statues erected in New Jersey in 2010 and California in 2013 show support for what has become an international cause.

 On November 28, 2007, the Parliament of Canada unanimously passed a motion that recognized Japan's use of women as sex slaves during the Second World War, demanding Japan to make a formal sincere apology to all victims.

 In 2007, the Netherlands' House of Representatives passed a resolution that urged Japan to apologize for its wartime sex slavery, and to pay compensations to former comfort women.

 On December 13, 2007, the European Parliament adopted a resolution on "Justice for the 'Comfort Women' (sex slaves in Asia before and during World War II)" calling on the Japanese government to apologise and accept legal responsibility for the coercion of young women into sexual slavery before and during WWII.

 In 2014, Pope Francis met with seven former comfort women in South Korea.
 Also in 2014, the U.N.
 Committee on the Elimination of Racial Discrimination called for Japan to, as the committee's deputy head Anastasia Crickley puts it, "conclude investigations into the violations of the rights of 'comfort women' by the military and to bring to justice those responsible and to pursue a comprehensive and lasting resolution to these issues".
 U.N.
 Human Rights Commissioner Navi Pillay had also spoken out in support of comfort women several times.

 Health-related issues

 In the aftermath of the war, the women recalled bouts of physical and mental abuse that they had experienced while working in military brothels.
 In the Rorschach test, the women showed distorted perceptions, difficulty in managing emotional reactions and internalized anger.
-A 2011 clinical study found that comfort women are more prone to showing symptoms of post-traumatic stress disorder (PTSD), even 60 years after the end of the war.
+A 2011 clinical study found that comfort women were more prone to showing symptoms of post-traumatic stress disorder (PTSD), even 60 years after the end of the war.